Saturday, September 13, 2025

 then after a bridge it just went straight up, I'd just run out of push and 3 big off-road tourer bikes roared past.
 Unbelievably steep, and then got steeper further up!.
 Lots of walking, all the way seeing the rarking the bikes had had to do to get up there that quick...
 Probably 45 minutes bottom to top with a good 25 of those just plodding upward.

 Finally on the nice stuff again, back around past Wevern, and Laverick's Ridge Cottage, with a wee steep climb (ridden) then around onto Cameron's again climbing for quite some time, bit of walking, stopped to oil a starting-to-squeak chain, to the high point again for a bomb down down down, some speed!
 Do I let it go??
 Do I refrain???
-Not if both, methinks.
+Bit of both, methinks.
 Final crawly little climb to the Summit and a final cooling blast to the car.

 This is what it should have been...